Alter-Net-codes/.github/security.md

-please reach out to us abiut any security vulnerabilities torugh issues.
+please reach out to us about any security vulnerabilities torugh issues.